Comfort doesn't come from having more options. It comes from needing fewer

 The fewer small decisions you make in a day, the less worn out you are by the time the bigger ones arrive.

-What our daughter doesn't think about
+What a baby doesn't think about

-I'm not romanticising babies.
+This isn't romanticising babies.
 They have plenty of their own difficulties.
 But the absence of optionality in her world is striking.
 She isn't choosing the spoon over twenty other spoons.
 She's just with the spoon.

 When the wanting shrinks on its own

-I think this happens to a lot of people quietly, somewhere in their thirties or forties, and they don't always notice it because they expect contentment to arrive as a feeling of fullness.
+This happens to a lot of people quietly, somewhere in their thirties or forties, and they don't always notice it because they expect contentment to arrive as a feeling of fullness.
 Sometimes it arrives as a feeling of having stopped reaching.

 What a narrowed life actually feels like